Executive Comittee of ILRS 2018

 We are connected to the Foundation for European Progressive Studies (FEPS). https://www.feps-europe.eu/

-We are involved in dialogue with religious and non-confessional organisations (Article 17 TFEU) of the European Union / European Parliament. https://ec.europa.eu/newsroom/just/item-detail.cfm?item_id=50189
+We are involved in the european transnational dialogue with religious and non-confessional organisations (Article 17 TFEU) organized by the European Union / European Parliament. https://ec.europa.eu/newsroom/just/item-detail.cfm?item_id=50189

 We support the upcoming European Christian Convention https://www.european-christian-convention.eu/en/